erik-norlin/FFR120-Simulation-of-Complex-Systems/README.md

 # FFR120-Simulation-of-Complex-Systems
 Course FFR120 at Chalmers University.
+Focus here has been to simulate well known complex phenomena such as magnetic spins, game theory and more.